 For the ultimate in good ventilation, you could do worse than look into a reverse flow offset smoker - more on that in our FAQ section.

 When it comes to offset smokers, size does matter!
 You have to have room for it in your backyard AND you have to have enough room in your smoker to cook for everyone at your cookout.
-You want a smoker with plenty of space in the cooking chamber for racks and/or hooks to cook a reasonable quantity of food at a time.
+You want a smoker with plenty of space in the cooking space for racks and/or hooks to cook a reasonable quantity of food at a time.

 Ensure that the firebox is large enough to fit your chosen fuel - logs and split wood won’t fit in all offset smokers